 How to prevent data breaches

-Multi-dimensional attacks using a variety of tools can put sensitive data at risk, and many businesses are failing to protect themselves adequately from the increasingly-sophisticated techniques used by cyber criminals to target physical and virtual data centres.
+Multi-dimensional attacks using a variety of tools can put sensitive data at risk, and many businesses are failing to protect themselves adequately from the increasingly-sophisticated techniques used by cyber criminals to target physical and virtual data centers.

 Palo Alto Networks vice president for Australia and New Zealand Armando Dacal says it is important for organisations to see how the threat landscape and cyber criminals’ techniques are changing.